-- > how you will identify, protect, and if appropriate share, any intellectual property generated by the research - > if the success of your research is dependent on access to existing intellectual property, the agreements you have in place to use it - > if you are collaborating with other organisations, any intellectual property management plans in place.
+- how you will identify, protect, and if appropriate share, any intellectual property generated by the research - if the success of your research is dependent on access to existing intellectual property, the agreements you have in place to use it - if you are collaborating with other organisations, any intellectual property management plans in place.

+You may include images but not hyperlinks, video, or audio files.
 If the Science Board decides to fund your proposal, you will be required to comply with Principles 1-3 in Appendix 2 of the Science Investment Contract which can be accessed from the Endeavour Fund webpages.

-\Special Ethical and Regulatory Requirements
+Special Ethical and Regulatory Requirements